-Sky Q is the biggest overhaul Sky has given to its package since it introduced Sky+, aiming to do for television what Sonos did to music – and make it truly multi-room.
+Sky Q is the biggest overhaul Sky has given to its TV package since it introduced Sky+, and aims to do to television what Sonos did to music – make it truly multi-room.

-But if you find them a bit plain, they’re small enough to tuck away behind the TV, and because the remotes work using Bluetooth, you don’t need to point them directly at the box.
+But if you find them a bit plain, they’re small enough to tuck away behind the TV, and because the remotes work using Bluetooth, they don’t need line of sight to the box.

 The Mini boxes are plug ’n’ play, too.
 All they need is a power cable and a connection to the telly, so they can easily be moved around if required.

-It’s a Sonos-style mesh network, meaning the speed of your broadband doesn’t matter, the wi-fi network itself determines how well the system streams content around your home.
-If you have Sky Broadband, each box works as a wi-fi hotspot.
+The Sky Q boxes create a Sonos-style mesh network, meaning the speed of your broadband isn't so crucial – the wi-fi network itself determines how well the system streams content around your home.
+If you have Sky Broadband, each box also works as a wi-fi hotspot.

 Using the Mini boxes is almost identical to using the main one.
-The UI is the same, it gives you access to anything on the Silver’s hard drive (and you can delete stuff or download more) or watch live TV.
+The UI is the same, it gives you access to anything on the main machine's hard drive or watch live TV.

-Fluid Viewing extends outside of the home, but only as far as caching downloaded or recorded Sky content on your tablet, so you can catch up with Game of Thrones on your commute, or fill up on movies for a long haul flight.
+That said, when you're outside of the home this only stretches as far as downloaded or recorded Sky content on your tablet, so you can catch up with Succession on your commute, or fill up on movies for a long haul flight.